-Farm is a full-service, ISO 13485-certified and FDA-compliant product development company with over 40 years of experience providing award-winning development services for medical, life sciences, and consumer health companies.
+Farm, a Flex company, is a full-service, ISO 13485-certified product development company with over 45 years of experience providing award-winning development services for medical, life sciences, and consumer healthcare companies.
 We offer expertise in User Research, Human Factors Engineering, Industrial Design, User Interface Design; Mechanical, Electrical, and Software Engineering; Usability Testing, Pilot Production Support and Regulatory Compliance.

 Farm is located one hour north of Boston, our unique facilities consist of a development center featuring design, development, assembly, and test facilities and a business center located in a restored circa-1740 colonial.
 In August 2010 Farm opened a third office in the Global Cardiovascular Innovation Center (GCIC), a business incubator led by Cleveland Clinic located on the southern edge of Cleveland Clinic’s main campus and near the main campuses of Case Western Reserve University and University Hospitals.

 Ten years ago Farm helped DJO become a leader in the category of orthopedic therapy products by developing the innovative Aircast walking cast.
 In 2013, Farm is helping DJO build on that success with the creation of AirSelect, a breakthrough addition to the DJO product family that brings significant improvements in both product performance and user comfort.

 Farm’s technical team, industrial designers, and human factors engineers developed the new sole design using wearable prototypes, advanced real-time testing, and computerized motion path analysis.
 The result is a product that helps the patient walk with a more natural gait.